-General and administrative expenses for the year ended December 31, 2019 increased by \$6.2 million to \$9.6 million as compared to \$3.4 million for the year ended December 31, 2018.
-The increase was driven primarily by increases, largely in connection with our IPO and operating as a public company, of \$2.8 million for professional fees related to legal, finance and audit services, public relations, compensation and investor relations support, \$1.2 million in insurance expenses and \$0.7 million in personnel-related costs due to an increase in headcount.
+General and administrative expenses for the year ended December 31, 2020 increased by \$7.4 million to \$17.0 million as compared to \$9.6 million for the year ending December 31, 2019.
+The increase was driven primarily by \$4.6 million in personnel-related costs due to an increase in headcount.
+Other significant components of the increase in general and administrative expenses included \$1.6 million in professional fees related to legal, finance/audit services, public relations, compensation, and investor relations support, and \$1.0 million in insurance expenses.